 Cascade Mountain North Peak North Ridge

-Past the lake were cliff bands, which we bypassed on a steep snow ramp.
-Then we climbed up a narrow gully through the open forest.
-We broke out of the trees at 5000′ into the upper basin and soon saw today’s goal.
+Beyond the lake were cliff bands, which we bypassed on a steep snow ramp.
+Then we went up a narrow gully through the open forest.
+We broke out of the trees at 5000′ in the upper basin before seeing today’s goal.

-Despite a warm afternoon, the snow was still firm.
-Then we went south toward the summit from the basin’s east.
-We regrouped by the notch 150′ below the north ridge before climbing onto the crest.
-There we saw the steep east side.
+Despite a warm afternoon, the snow stayed firm.
+Then we went south toward the top from the basin’s east and regrouped by the notch 150′ below the north ridge.
+Then we went on the crest, where we saw the steep east slope.

 See more trip photos here.